disablecamera/disablecamera.github.io/index.md

 adb shell dpm set-device-owner com.disablecamera/.AdminReceiver
 ~~~

+You should see a message saying "Success: Device owner set to package
+com.disablecamera".
+If you switch to the Permanently Disable Camera app, you
-Once this step is done, the app will show a message saying that the camera is
+should see a message saying that the camera is permanently disabled.
+If you try
-permanently disabled.
-If you try to uninstall the app, it will direct you to the
+to uninstall the app, it will direct you to the device administrators page,
-device administrators page, which will not let you revoke permissions for the
+which will not let you revoke permissions for the Permanently Disable Camera
-Permanently Disable Camera app.
+app.

-## 6. Add back all Google accounts to your Android device
+## 6. Add back all accounts to your Android device

 Go back to the Settings app, and go to the "Accounts" menu.
-For each Google
+For each account
-account that you removed, tap "Add account" and then pick "Google" to add it
+that you removed, tap "Add account" and add back.
+All of your emails, messages,
-back.
-All of your emails, messages, etc should be added back when the account
+etc should be added back when the account syncs.
-syncs.

 That's it!
 If you've followed the steps correctly, your Android device should be
 just like before, but without a working camera.
 If you run into any problems,